Manfred Return For Quality Colt Dalasan

 He is also looking further into the autumn and the Sydney carnival.

-Dalasan sits behind Queenslander Alligator Blood, star and Super Seth in a market for the Australian Guineas, with all four scheduled to clash in the on February 15.
+Dalasan sits behind Queenslander Alligator Blood, New Zealand star Catalyst and Super Seth in a market for the Australian Guineas, with all four scheduled to clash in the Stakes on February 15.

 “He’s beaten older horses at weight-for-age.
 He’s won the Danehill at Group Two.
 So he stacks up there all right,” Macdonald said.